mhowlett/ncpy/README.md

 # ncpy

-This is a utility for copying large files from one computer to another in situations where network connectivity is potentially very poor.
+ncpy is a utility for copying large files from one computer to another in situations where network connectivity is potentially very poor.

 I built this because I frequently need to transfer large data files from a server to my laptop and